Tips for simple problem resolution: (All brands / types of DC compressor refrigerators / refrigeration)

 is applied, easily detected with a good multi-meter as described above)

 At Ozefridge we fit a Voltage Clamp, (AKA Zorb, AKA Spike arrestor), to all systems as

 standard and highly recommend all users fit one of these very inexpensive devises to

 help protect all electronics coupled to the DC power supply.
 We use a P6KE33CA - TVS

 Diode, P6KE3 Series, Bidirectional, 28.2 V, 45.7 V, DO-204AC, 2 Pins.

 If a system is running but the evaporator or eutectic plate is only partly frosting, it is most likely that the system has lost refrigerant gas.
 Usually loss of gas causes low or high power consumption rate.
 (High if air contaminated. (evacuation and new filter essential)

 If a system needs gas it is because it has a gas leak, a leak that must be identified and repaired.
 After repair the filter dryer should be replaced and the system evacuated preferably for several hours before adding fresh refrigerant gas.
-Note: Evacuate from both high and low sides of the system, add enough refrigerant to see a positive pressure then remove high side hose before adding final charge and running.
-Note: In Australia only licensed persons can legally evacuate and recharge a refrigeration system.

 On the Ozefridge system simply press the arrow down button to monitor the condenser temperature (High side pressure).